-Each category has specific qualifying criteria and we will give further advice should you wish to make an exemption claim.
+Each category has specific qualifying criteria.
+We will give further advice if you want to make an exemption claim.

-Unoccupied properties needing major work no longer receive an exemption and the full Council Tax charge is payable.
+Unoccupied properties needing major work no longer receive an exemption.
+The full Council Tax charge is payable.

-In some cases if a property is in severe disrepair or derelict you can appeal to the Valuation Office to have the property deleted from the Council Tax lists.
+In some cases you can appeal to the Valuation Office to have the property deleted from the Council Tax lists.
+This is if a property is in severe disrepair or derelict.

 Any outstanding Council Tax would remain payable whilst the appeal is underway.